-Even the most casual label readers among us have seen the term "laundry enzymes" or "biological detergents."
-Although they've been around decades, enzyme-boosting laundry detergents are absolutely having their moment, and with good reason: they're fabulous for removing tough stains.
+Even the most casual label readers among us have seen the terms "laundry enzymes" or "biological detergents."
+Although they've been around for decades, enzyme-boosting laundry detergents are absolutely having their moment, and with good reason: they're fabulous for removing tough stains.

-Here at Heritage Park Laundry Essentials, our Fine Laundry Detergent liquid contains a proprietary blend of enzymes.
+Here at Heritage Park Laundry Essentials, our Luxury All-Purpose Detergent liquid contains a proprietary blend of enzymes.
 These all-natural ingredients act as cleaning catalysts that bring extra stain-fighting power to our products to leave your clothing and linens sparkling clean.

-Let's take a closer look at what enzymes are and how they work in biological detergents.
+Let's take a closer look at what enzymes are and how they work in this informative guide to enzyme laundry detergent.

+Also known as biological detergent, enzyme-based detergent formulations contain specific cleaning enzymes, each of which targets a different category of stain.
 Cleaning and stain removal are a team effort.
-Think of enzymes as position players, each one trained to do a special job.
+Think of enzymes as position players, every one trained to do a special job.
 Stains come in many forms, including proteins, starches, and lipids.
-Our enzyme detergent contains a range of enzymes, individually targeted to attack specific types of tough stains.
+Heritage Park Luxury All-Purpose Detergent contains a range of enzymes, which work in conjunction with each other and our dirt-releasing surfactant to remove tough stains:

 Protease (Subtilisin): Protease enzymes target protein stains.
-These include food stains such as egg and milk; grass and mud; and blood and other body fluids.
+These include food stains such as egg and milk; a mud or grass stain; and blood and other body fluids.

 Alpha-amylase: These enzymes are formulated to remove starch stains such as those left by gravy, cereal, or pasta.